 When treating a digestive system problem, the veterinarian’s goal is to first identify the part of the system where the problem lies and then to determine the specific cause and appropriate treatment.

 The location and nature of the disease often can be determined by the signs your pet shows.
 For example, abnormalities of biting, chewing, and swallowing usually are associated with diseases of the mouth, the teeth, the jaw, or the esophagus.
 Vomiting is usually due to inflammation of the lining of stomach or intestines (gastroenteritis) caused by infection or irritation.
-However, vomiting can also be caused by a nondigestive condition such as kidney disease.
+However, vomiting can also be caused by a nondigestive condition, such as kidney disease.

 Diarrhea is often a sign of digestive system disorders, but it can have many causes.
 It is important to treat animals with continuing diarrhea, because dehydration and electrolyte (salt) imbalance, which may lead to shock, are seen when large quantities of fluid are lost.

 Changes in the color, consistency, or frequency of feces are another sign of digestive problems.
 Black, tarry feces may be a sign of bleeding in the stomach or small intestine.
 Straining during bowel movements is usually associated with inflammation of the rectum and anus.
 Abdominal distention (bloating) can result from accumulation of gas, fluid, or ingested food, usually due to reduced activity of the muscles that move food through the digestive system.
-Distention can also be caused by a physical obstruction such as a foreign object or intussusception (“telescoping” of one part of the intestines into another), or from something as simple as overeating.
+Distention can also be caused by a physical obstruction, such as a foreign object or intussusception (“telescoping” of one part of the intestines into another), or from something as simple as overeating.

 When a digestive system disorder is suspected, your veterinarian’s initial examination might include a visual inspection of the mouth and abdomen for changes in size or shape; a “hands on” inspection of the abdomen (through the abdominal wall or through the rectum) to evaluate the shape, size, and position of the abdominal organs; and listening through a stethoscope for any abnormal abdominal sounds.
 The veterinarian may also want to inspect your cat’s feces.
 When you make an appointment with your veterinarian, it is a good idea to ask whether you should bring along a recent stool sample to help with diagnosis.

 Depending on what the initial examination reveals, additional tests might be needed to determine the cause of the problem.
-These might include laboratory tests on samples containing blood or feces to determine whether bacteria or viruses are involved, as well as specialized procedures such as x-ray imaging, ultrasonography, or using an endoscope to perform an internal examination of the esophagus, stomach, duodenum, colon, and/or rectum.
+These might include laboratory tests on samples containing blood or feces to determine whether bacteria, viruses, or parasites are involved, as well as specialized procedures such as x-ray imaging, ultrasonography, or using an endoscope to perform an internal examination of the esophagus, stomach, duodenum, colon, and/or rectum.
 Sometimes it is necessary to collect fluid from swollen abdominal organs or from the abdominal cavity for analysis; this is done with a long, hollow needle.
 Other tests that are sometimes needed include biopsies (sampling and microscopic analysis) of liver or intestinal tissue and blood tests to detect possible malabsorption or maldigestion.